Bin Qasim, Karachi: Trade and industry

 The port of Port Qasim was built in the 1970s to relieve pressure on the Port of Karachi and is today the second largest port of Pakistan.
 The port is surrounded by a large industrial area which includes the Pakistan Steel Mills complex, Pakistan Machine Tool Factory (PMTF), Toyota Indus, Pak Suzuki Motors, Lucky Motor, Engro Fertilizers, Master Motors, K-Electric, Lotte Chemical Pakistan, Zulfiqarabad Oil Terminal and hundreds of Large and Medium Size units operating in the area, as well as the nearby industrial estate in Landhi Town.
 The two neighbourhoods of Ibrahim Hyderi and Rehri are focussed on the fishing industry, complemented by the nearby Korangi Fish Harbour.

 Bin Qasim Railway Station

 Bin Qasim railway station (بن قاسم ريلوي اسٽيشن) is located in Bin Qasim, Malir, Karachi.

 Education

-Universities like Fast (Main Campus), Textile Institute of Pakistan and SZABIST Gharo Campus are situated in the Bin Qasim subdivision of Malir District.
+Universities like, Textile Institute of Pakistan and SZABIST Gharo Campus are situated in the Bin Qasim subdivision of Malir District.